+Assigned:

-Assigned: Due Date:
+Due Date:

-2.10 Social Distancing
+2.10 Physical Distancing

-• Promote social distancing throughout school operations.
+• Promote physical distancing throughout school operations.

-All building occupants will be required to maintain social distancing of at least 6' from one another.
-In those instances where social distancing is not possible, face masks will be worn.
-Additionally, Personal Protective Equipment may also be necessary.3132
+All building occupants will be required to maintain physical distancing of at least 3-6' from one another as directed..
+In those instances where physical distancing is not possible, face masks will be worn.
+Additionally, Personal Protective Equipment may also be necessary.3031

-In order to determine how many students can fit in instructional spaces, the district will utilize the following method34:
+In order to determine how many students can fit in instructional spaces, the district will utilize the following method33:

 - 1. Measure and record the room dimensions (width x depth) - 2.
 Subtract any square footage taken up by furnishings - 3.
-Divide the available space by 44 square feet per person to allow for students to have 3 feet of personal space and 6-foot perimeter of socially distanced space - 4.
+Divide the available space to allow for students to have 3 feet of physical distance. - 4.
 Reserve one of the available spaces for a teacher and another for an instructional aide if necessary

-In order to accommodate social distancing in each school building, the district will take the following General actions, which are detailed throughout the Operations section of this plan:
+In order to accommodate physical distancing in each school building, the district will take the following General actions, which are detailed throughout the Operations section of this plan:

-- Some large common areas such as auditoriums and gymnasiums may be repurposed as instructional spaces to accommodate a larger number of students in the same class - Furnishings may be removed from rooms to maximize capacity - Outdoor or off-site spaces may be utilized as appropriate new line-specific isolation rooms will be designated in each school building for health screenings (see Health and Safety Section) - The district will ensure that a distance of twelve feet in all directions is maintained between individuals while participating in activities requires projecting the voice (eg, singing), playing
+- Some large common areas such as auditoriums and gymnasiums may be repurposed as instructional spaces to accommodate a larger number of students in the same class - Furnishings may be removed from rooms to maximize capacity - Outdoor or off-site spaces may be utilized as appropriate new line-specific isolation rooms will be designated in each school building for health screenings (see Health and Safety Section) - The district will ensure that a distance of twelve feet in all directions is maintained between individuals while participating in activities requires projecting the voice (e.g., singing),

-31 SED- Districts/schools must review and consider the number of students and staff allowed to return in person.
+30 SED- Districts/schools must review and consider the number of students and staff allowed to return in person.
 These factors should be considered when determining resumption of in person instruction: Ability to maintain appropriate social distance, PPE and cloth face mask availability

-32 SED, pg 18 District/school plan has written protocol to ensure all persons in school buildings keep social distance of at least 6 feet whenever possible.
+31 SED, pg 18 District/school plan has written protocol to ensure all persons in school buildings keep social distance of at least 6 feet whenever possible.

-33 DOH- Responsible Parties must ensure that appropriate social distancing is maintained between individuals while in school facilities and on school grounds, inclusive of students, faculty, and staff, unless safety or the core activity (eg, instruction, moving equipment, using an elevator, traveling in common areas) requires a shorter distance or individuals are of the same household.
+32 DOH- Responsible Parties must ensure that appropriate physical distancing is maintained between individuals while in school facilities and on school grounds, inclusive of students, faculty, and staff, unless safety or the core activity (e.g., instruction, moving equipment, using an elevator, traveling in common areas) requires a shorter distance or individuals are of the same household.

-34 Council on School Facilities and Cooperative Strategies
+33 Council on School Facilities and Cooperative Strategies

-a wind instrument, or aerobic activity resulting in heavy breathing (eg, participating in gym classes)35.
+playing a wind instrument, or aerobic activity resulting in heavy breathing (e.g., participating in gym classes)34.

-- The district will consider floor markings to indicate hallway directions and limit contact of students when moving from one room to another. - Stagger arrival and/or dismissal times to allow increased social distancing on buses as well as in classrooms.
-Consider dividing up student entry points rather than funneling all students through the same entry space, to limit the amount of close contact between students in high-traffic situations and times. - Establish designated areas for student drop-off and pick-up, limiting contact and entry of parents/ guardians into the building, to the greatest extent possible. - The district will limit gathering in small spaces (eg, elevators, supply rooms, faculty offices) by more than one individual at a time, unless all individuals in such space at the same time are wearing acceptable face coverings or are members of the same household.
-However, even with face coverings in use, occupancy will not exceed 50% of the maximum capacity of the space, unless it is designed for use by a single occupant.36 - Whenever possible the furniture set-up in a room will be relocated to achieve the proper social distancing. - In offices, transaction spaces and meeting rooms where social distancing is not an option, the district will consider the installation of polycarbonate plastic shields.
+- The district will consider floor markings to indicate hallway directions and limit contact of students when moving from one room to another. - Stagger arrival and/or dismissal times to allow increased physical distancing on buses as well as in classrooms.
+Consider dividing up student entry points rather than funneling all students through the same entry space, to limit the amount of close contact between students in high-traffic situations and times. - Establish designated areas for student drop-off and pick-up, limiting contact and entry of parents/ guardians into the building, to the greatest extent possible. - Whenever possible the furniture set-up in a room will be relocated to achieve the proper physical distancing. - In offices, transaction spaces and meeting rooms where physical distancing is not an option, the district will consider the installation of polycarbonate plastic shields.